tahczeban/mapping-earthquakes/README.md

 **Deliverable 3: ADD AN ADDITIONAL MAP**

-JavaScript and Leaflet with Mapbox options were incorporated to add a third vmap view (Figure 4).
+JavaScript and Leaflet with Mapbox options were incorporated to add a third map view.
+As you can see in Figure 4, a street, satellite and dark view were added so that the viewer can toggle between the three options for optimal visualizations.

 <img width="1440" alt="3 VIEWS" src="https://user-images.githubusercontent.com/90135381/152232114-049f58cc-fc5e-47b7-ab7a-b3cb6588ee25.png">